fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ### 1.3. `declearn`'s `OptiModules`

 `declearn` `OptiModules` are modules that convey `Optimizers`, which purpose is to optimize a loss function (that can be written using a PyTorch loss function or defined in a scikit learn model) in order to optimize a model.
-They should be imported from `declearn`'s `declearn.optimizer.modules`
+Compatible `declearn` `OptiModules` with Fed-BioMed framework are defined in `fedbiomed.common.optimizers.declearn` module.
+They should be imported from `fedbiomed.common.optimizers.declearn`, as shown in the examples below.
+You can also import them direclty from `declearn`'s `declearn.optimizer.modules`, but they will be no guarentees it is compatible with Fed-BioMed.
+In fact, recommended method is importing modules through `fedbiomed.common.optimizers.declearn`.

 **Usage**: